Primatene Mist Side Effects

 Epinephrine can induce hypokalemia with resultant T wave changes on the electrocardiogram.

-Rare cases of myocardial infarction have been associated with relatively small doses of epinephrine in patients at risk for coronary artery disease.
+Rare cases of myocardial infarction have been associated with relatively small doses of epinephrine (the active ingredient contained in Primatene Mist) in patients at risk for coronary artery disease.

 Rare cases of cardiomyopathy have been associated with brief and chronic exposure to epinephrine (including inhaled epinephrine).
 Animal studies have shown that catecholamines can cause an influx of calcium into myocardial cells, which may cause myocardial injury, particularly during periods of epinephrine-induced coronary vasoconstriction.
 Limited animal data suggest that calcium antagonists may protect against the cardiotoxic effects of catecholamines by preventing the generation of plasma borne cytotoxic compounds, which are probably free radicals.